bewegende-Architektur/Phaenotyp/README.md

 # Phänotyp
 by bewegende Architektur e.U.
-with support of Karl Deix
+with support from Karl Deix

 Phänotyp is an Add-On for Blender 3D
 https://www.blender.org/